Table of Contents[Hide][Show]

 While some may find Fitbits helpful to the exercise process, to me, they detract from the psychological benefits of exercise enjoyment by micromanaging what should be experienced in an expansive manner.

 Fitbit: Unnecessary Exposure to EMF Radiation

-There are now pictures available that show actual wireless radiation surrounding a person using a wireless enabled device.
+There are pictures available that show actual wireless radiation surrounding a person using a wireless-enabled device.
 You can see photographer Luis Hernan’s incredible photos here.

 While it is basically impossible to get away from the constant bathing of the body in wireless radiation while at work or in a public place, exercise particularly in the outdoors offers a prime opportunity for rest and release from the onslaught of electromagnetic fields (EMF) for a brief period of time.

 It makes no sense, at least to me, to be hooked up to a device like a Fitbit that emits any sort of EMF radiation while exercising which is already putting the body under physical stress from sweating and detoxification.

 A Fitbit that people wear while sleeping seems most dangerous of all.
 There is absolutely no data proving the safety of these devices during sleep even though the user manuals claim that “This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.”